Birthmark Removal Questions

 Q: Is the procedure painful?

-A: Pain is based on each individual’s experiences.
-Most people say it is slightly painful but very fast.
-People describe it as a rubber band snapping.
+A: Most people say it is slightly painful but so fast that they barely noticed it, though pain is based on each individual’s experiences.
+People describe it as small rubber band snapping.
 Following the procedure, you may feel like you have a mild sunburn or warm feeling, which normally goes away within 1 to 24 hours.
 We have other treatments available for birthmark removal.
 Ask us about different options during your consultation.

 Q: Will it be completely gone?

-A: Our goal is to remove them completely but the main purpose of Birthmark Removal is to significantly lighten them, at least 70% to 90%.
-That makes a dramatic difference.
-Have to be realistic with goals and expectations.
+A: Our goal is to remove them completely but we have to be realistic with goals and expectations.
+The main purpose of Birthmark Removal is to significantly lighten them, at least 70% to 90%.
+That truly makes a dramatic difference.

 Q: How many treatments will I need?

-A: Lasers are designed to treat you with a small series of sessions rather than having surgery with downtime.
+A: Lasers are designed to treat you with a small series of sessions rather than having downtime with surgery.
 You may need anywhere from two or more treatments.
 Everyone has different skin types and goals.
 We will customize each individual’s treatment plan accordingly.

 Q: Is there any downtime?

 A: There is no downtime following the procedure.
 Resuming daily activities is okay.
 You may feel warm and swollen temporarily.
 The area may have crusting, swelling, bruising, scabbing and tenderness.
 This is normal and if you have any concerns, Please don’t hesitate to call.